tbenoit6283/skillet-nsx/README.md

 ## Support Policy

-Have been tested with a single instance of panorama 8.1.X and plugin 2.0.X but should work as well with 9.0.X release.
+Have been tested with a single instance of panorama 8.1.X in panorama mode and plugin 2.0.X but should work as well with 9.0.X release.
-Works with all the release of NSX-V that we support officially
+Works with all the release of NSX-V that we support officially Will not work if you use log collectors so logs must be stored in panorama locally.

 The code and templates in the repo are released under an as-is, best effort, support policy.
 These scripts should be seen as community supported and